• Skip to primary navigation

 What are leeks?

-If you haven't had leeks before, leeks are in the onion family.
-They are long and green, and when you cut them up, you can see all the different layers.
-You typically leave the dark green parts behind, and just use the light green and white parts.
 Dirt can get caught in the layers, so you always cut the leeks up and then swish them around in a bowl of water, making sure any dirt has a chance to get free and escape.

-How to cut leeks:
+How to cut and clean leeks

-Leeks tend to have some dirt inside.
-So you want to make sure to cut them and get them all cleaned out.
 You can do this in two ways.
 You can cut the leeks into rounds, and then put them in a bowl of water and try to push them all around and separate the rings so you get any dirt cleaned out.
-Then drain them, rinse them, and use them!

 You can also slice them lengthwise, and then cut them into smaller pieces.
 This helps the rings separate (since they aren't rings any longer, just half circles).
 You still put them in water, swish them around so any dirt comes out, drain then rinse.

-cut leeks in a bowl of water leeks up close
+cut leeks in a bowl of water

 First step, prep your ingredients.
 Cut up your potatoes (put them in cold water once they are cut) and dice your onions into chunks.
 Mince your garlic.
 And prepare the leeks!
 Cut them up and soak them to remove the dirt and then drain them.